Toasted Coconut Martini Recipe

 Every once in a while, you should treat yourself to something new and sweet.
 We discovered this ✅ Toasted Coconut Martini Recipe while on vacation, and after trying it once, it became one of our favorite cocktails.

-This ✅ coconut martini recipe has a little something for everyone, with shredded coconut, two different flavors of vodka, coconut rum, ice cream mix (Who does’t love ice cream?), and honey.
+This ✅ coconut martini recipe has a little something for everyone, with shredded coconut, two different flavors of vodka, coconut rum, ice cream mix (Who doesn’t love ice cream?), and honey.

 Scroll down to learn all the details on how to make it.
 If you would rather just go to the recipe, click the button below.